vladimir-kraus/qtutils/README.md

 toolbar->setLayout(layout);
 ```

-Example with optional widgets added to layout:
+Example with optional widget added to layout:
 ```cpp
 auto buttonA = new QPushButton("A");
 QPushButton *buttonB = nullptr;